 Then, with his big, heavy head rested on my left knee, and my hand gently rubbing his ear, he closed his droopy eyelids and exhaled his final breath of air.

-Using her stethescope to listen for his heart beat, I noticed tears rolling down the vet’s cheeks.
+Using her stethescope to detect his heart beat, I noticed a tear rolling down the vet’s cheek.
 Her assistant was the same.
 Gently, I placed Boots’ head onto the linoleum floor and went back to the car for Shellie; she was my dog.
 When we returned with Shellie, Boots had been taken from the room and the ladies had regained their composure.

 “Where’s Bootie, mum?”
 Hayley asked.